-The Polk State College Honors Program is designed for highly-motivated, talented students who wish to be challenged by an intellectually stimulating academic program of study.
-Honors courses are not simply regular courses with additional work; instead they provide alternative approaches to learning that are student-centered and interactive, promoting creativity and global understanding.
+The Polk State College Honors Program is designed for highly motivated, talented students who wish to be challenged by an intellectually stimulating academic program of study.
+Honors Program courses are not simply regular courses with additional work; instead, they provide alternative approaches to learning that are student-centered and interactive, promoting creativity and global understanding.
 Honors classes are small, enabling students and faculty in each class to form a close-knit learning community.

 A graduate of the Polk State College Honors Program will be able to:

 - Utilize primary sources to research, write and/or create original academic work,